HomeNewsLinksUpcoming EventsChampionsTriviaViewing TipsDisclaimerAbout UsContact

 Kalamazoo - The Center of the Football World

-Within an 8-hour drive from Kalamazoo, you can travel to the home stadiums of the NFL's Detroit Lions, Chicago Bears, Green Bay Packers, Cleveland Browns, Cincinnati Bengals and Indianapolis Colts.
+Within an 8-hour drive from Kalamazoo, you can travel to the home stadiums of the NFL's Detroit Lions, Chicago Bears, Green Bay Packers, Cleveland Browns, Cincinnati Bengals and Indianapolis Colts

 Pro football's roots are here in the Midwest, too.
 The Packers, Bears, Lions and Browns are some of the oldest franchises in the National Football League.

-On June 29, 2008, the Kalamazoo Xplosion, of the Continental Indoor Football League, hosted the CIFL Championship game at Wings Stadium against another team from Michigan, the Saginaw Sting.
+More recently, the Kalamazoo Xplosion, of the Continental Indoor Football League, hosted the CIFL Championship game at Wings Stadium against another team from Michigan, the Saginaw Sting on June 29, 2008.
 The Sting won the game 41-37.
-On July 26, 2008, another team from Kalamazoo, the West Michigan Mayhem of the National Women's Football Association, played for a league title in Nashville, Tennessee.
+Also in 2008, another team from Kalamazoo, the West Michigan Mayhem of the National Women's Football Association, played for a league title in Nashville, Tennessee.
 The Mayhem lost to the Houston Cyclones 39-10.
-So you see, Kalamazoo, Michigan could truly be considered the center of the football world!
+The following year, the Mayhem lost in the championship game to the St. Louis Slam, this time as members of the Women's Football Alliance.

-Things that Kalamazoo is also known for;
+Things that Kalamazoo is known for;

 - In 1875, the electric dental drill was patented by G. F. Green of Kalamazoo.